 Therefore

 where the $\exeq$ is the condition for gauge invariance.
-In general, however, the term $T\rho_{\tau(p)}(T_p\tau^{-1})\cdot \psi(p)$ does not vanish and therefore gauge invariance is not satisfied. \end{proof} Until this point I have tried to argue why principal bundles arise in physics.
+In general, however, the term $TR_{\tau(p)}(T_p\tau^{-1})\cdot \tau(p)^{-1}\cdot\psi(p)$ does not vanish and therefore gauge invariance is not satisfied. \end{proof} Up to this point I have tried to argue why principal bundles arise in physics.
 However, no real answer has been given to the question why physicists would be interested in principal connections.
-The connection in the Kaluza-Klein theory of electromagnetism arose as a technical curiosity rather than as a inevitable consequence of some fundamental demand on our physical theories.
+The connection in the Kaluza-Klein theory of electromagnetism arose as a technical curiosity rather than as an inevitable consequence of some fundamental demand on our physical theories.
 However, principal connections arise in a very natural way in gauge theory.
-In fact, we are forced to introduce them when we want our theory to be gauge invariant!
+In fact, we are forced to introduce them when we want our theory to be gauge-invariant!

 Remember that we write $\mathscr{C}(P)\subset \Omega^1(P,\g)$ for the space of principal connections.
 Note that the right action of $\mathrm{Gau}\, P$ on $\Omega^1(P,\g)$ by pullback restricts to $\mathscr{C}(P)$. \begin{claim} Let $f\in\mathrm{Gau}\, P$ and $\omega\in\mathscr{C}(P)$ then $f^*\omega\in\mathscr{C}(P)$. \end{claim} \begin{proof}Let $Z\in\g$ and $f\in\mathrm{Gau}\, P$.
-Then $(f^*\omega)(Z_P(p))=\omega(Tf Z_P(p))=\\ \omega(\frac d {dt}|_{t=0} f(p \exp tZ))=\omega(\frac d {dt}|_{t=0} f(p)\exp tZ)=\omega(Z_P(f(p)))=Z$, so $f^*\omega$ reproduces vertical vectors.
+Then $(f^*\omega)(Z_P(p))=\omega(Tf Z_P(p))= \omega(\frac d {dt}|_{t=0} f(p\cdot \exp(tZ)))=\omega(\frac d {dt}|_{t=0} f(p)\cdot \exp(tZ))=\omega(Z_P(f(p)))=Z$, so $f^*\omega$ reproduces vertical vectors.